What Does 1031 Depreciation Recapture?

 Differences Between Depreciation Recapture and Capital Gains Tax in a 1031 Exchange

-Key Considerations for Depreciation Recapture in a 1031 Exchange
+Important Things to Know about Depreciation Recapture in a 1031 Exchange

 - Leveraging Installment Sales: Spreads recapture tax over several years, potentially reducing the immediate tax impact.

-Common Mistakes to Avoid in a 1031 Exchange
+Common Mistakes In A 1031 Exchange

 Avoid these common pitfalls to maximize the benefits of a 1031 exchange: